Building Inspections

 While we are processing your building consent application, we will determine what inspections will be necessary for us to be satisfied on reasonable grounds that compliance with the NZ Building Code will be achieved.

 Each inspection will be identified along with the requirements for that particular inspection.
 A list of the inspections we need to carry out will be attached to your building consent.
-Your building consent folder must be available if requested for inspections.
+Your building consent must be available on site if requested for inspections.
+It is not necessary for someone to be on site providing the inspector has full access to the site.

-If non-compliant work is discovered during an inspection a site notice will be issued or if it is a serious breach then a Notice to Fix may be issued requiring all work to stop or a conditional continuation of work until the non-compliance is resolved.
+If non-compliant work is discovered during an inspection a site notice will be issued.
+If it is a serious non-compliance, then a Notice to Fix may be issued requiring all work to stop or a conditional continuation of work until the non-compliance is resolved.

 Some of the things we will be checking for include: